MediaComem/comem-webdev/subjects/cli/README.md

 On **Windows**, the default CLI is called **Invite de commandes** or **cmd**.

-But it does not use the same syntax than UNIX-like CLI have _(plus, it's bad)_.
+But it does not use the same syntax than UNIX-like CLI _(plus, it's bad)_.

 > **You'll need to install an alternative.**

 ### Install Git Bash (Windows users only)

-You're going to install **Git Bash**, an alternate CLI that emulates a UNIX-like terminal on Windows.
+You're going to install **Git Bash**, an alternative CLI that emulates a UNIX-like terminal on Windows.

 <!-- slide-column 30 -->